-It is recommended that ductwork installed in attics or other areas exposed to outdoor temperatures have a minimum of 2" (51mm) fiberglass insulation and have an indoor type vapor barrier.
+It is recommended that ductwork installed in attics or other areas exposed to outdoor temperatures be installed with a minimum of 2" (51mm) fiberglass insulation and have an indoor type vapor barrier.

 Ductwork Connections

 The use of flexible, non-combustible connectors between main trunk ducts and supply and return air plenums is recommended to minimize vibration transmission.